 - If the machine has a spout that allows you to introduce ingredients while processing slowly drizzle about 1 tsp of oil into the garlic.
-Other wise open and add 1 tsp oil and blend.
+Otherwise, open and add 1 tsp oil and blend.
 Scrape the bowl.
 Keep repeating the process until the garlic is creamy.

 - Start adding more oil alternating with few drops of water or lemon juice until the fluffy emulsion is formed.
 Go slow and wait for it to take effect.
-Taste and add few more drops of lemon r water as desired.
+Taste and add few more drops of lemon or water as desired.

 - Use any neutral oil such as canola or safflower for the classic white sauce.